Free S&H For Orders Over $30

 Why Standardized Extracts Are Common in Cholesterol Research

-- Raw turmeric root contains only 2–5% curcumin
+• Raw turmeric root contains only about 2–5% curcumin

-This is also why studies often use curcumin paired with BioPerine® (black pepper extract), which has been shown to significantly enhance absorption.
+This is also why studies often use curcumin paired with BioPerine® (black pepper extract), which may help enhance absorption.

 Related reading: